advancedresearch/prop/README.md

 - A model of Seshatic Queenity (see "queenity" module)
 - Formalization of the core axiom of Path Semantics
 - Exponential Propositions (HOOO) for tautological/paradoxical theorem proving
+- A model of Modal Logic derived from Exponential Propositions and Theory of Avatar Extensions
 - Tactics organized in modules by constructs (e.g. `and` or `imply`)

 ### Examples